raJeev-r0y/Sudoku-Game/README.md

 # Sudoku-Game
-• Created a responsible website for playing Sudoko Game.
+• Created a responsible website for playing Sudoko Game.<br>
 • Using JavaScript as the backend HTHL, CSS as the frontend.